ent/ent/doc/website/blog/2021-10-19-sqlcomment-support-for-ent.md

 /*application='users-mgr',controller='users',route='user_rename',db_driver='ent:v0.9.1'*/
 ```

-In the following example, we see Cloud SQL Insights Dashboard and we can see that the HTTP route “demo/charge” is causing many locks on the database.
+To get a taste of how the analysis of metadata collected from Sqlcommenter metadata can help us better understand performance issues of our application, consider the following example.
+Google Cloud recently launched [https://cloud.google.com/blog/products/databases/get-ahead-of-database-performance-issues-with-cloud-sql-insights](Cloud SQL Insights), a cloud-based SQL performance analysis product.
+In the image below, we see a screenshot from the Cloud SQL Insights Dashboard that shows that the HTTP route “demo/charge” is causing many locks on the database.
 We can also see that this query got called ~500,000 times in the last hour.

 <div style={{textAlign: 'center'}}>
   <img alt="Cloud SQL insights" src="https://storage.googleapis.com/gweb-cloudblog-publish/images/query_insights.max-1300x1300.png" />